‘He is going to kill somebody.’ High-speed police chase video draws criticism from expert

 “Permission TVI, permission TVI.
 He is going to kill somebody.”

-But officers do not get permission after they can not give what the suspect is charged with.
+But officers do not get permission after they cannot give what the suspect is charged with.
 Bennie Cobb said some jurisdictions can use another tactic to stop a fleeing vehicle.

 “A lot of jurisdictions are allowed to do what they call a pit maneuver, which is run into the tail of them and cause them to spin out,” he said.